 8.8.2.2.1 Specifications

-Unless otherwise specified, seamless or welded pipe should conform to one of the specifications listed in the in API 2A-WSD, Table 8.2.1-1.
+Unless otherwise specified, seamless or welded pipe should conform to one of the specifications listed in the in API RP 2A-WSD, Table11.3.

-Structural pipe should be fabricated in accordance with API 2B, ASTM A139, ASTM A381, or ASTM A671 using grades of structural plate listed in the API 2A-WSD, Table 8.1.4-1, except that hydrostatic testing may be omitted.
-Refer to API 2A-WSD.
+Structural pipe should be fabricated in accordance with API 2B, ASTM A139, ASTM A381, or ASTM A671 using grades of structural plate listed in the API RP 2A-WSD, Table11.1, except that hydrostatic testing may be omitted.
+Refer to API RP 2A-WSD.

 8.8.2.2.2 Selection for Service